choidami/inductive-oocr/coins/README.md

 ```

 ## Evaluation tasks
-For the details about the tasks, see the paper.
+For the details of the tasks, see the paper.

 Task IDs that can be passed to `evaluate.py` are:
 * `training` - all training tasks